ericf/express-handlebars/README.md

 * Ability to use a different Handlebars module/implementation other than the Handlebars npm package.

+* Ability to fetch templates from the network.
+This is useful when using webpack dev server with Hot Module Reloading and generating a custom template via HtmlWebpackPlugin.
+It can also be used in production if you have your handlebars templates on a remote server.

 ### Package Design

 This package was designed to work great for both the simple and complex use cases.
 I _intentionally_ made sure the full implementation is exposed and is easily overridable.